timdrysdale/opal/README.md

 which is built from meshes loaded from files or from another application, such as a game engine.

-Features:
-* Reflections
-* Penetration
-* Depolarization
+At the moment, only reflections are computed.
+In future releases we will add difraction.

-* It supports simultaneous transmissions from multiple transmitters to multiple receivers.
+It supports simultaneous transmissions from multiple transmitters to multiple receivers.
-* In future releases we will add difraction.

 It can be used as a standalone application or as a Unity plugin.
 If used as a Unity plugin, a Unity program will send the meshes and update the transforms